Conal-Tuohy/APIHarvester/README.md

 java -jar apiharvester.jar [parameter list]

 Parameters are specified as [key=value].
-Values containing spaces should be enclosed in quotes.
+Values containing spaces, ampersands, etc should be enclosed in quotes.

-directory (location of output files - default is current directory) url (initial URL to harvest from - required) records-xpath (xpath identifying the individual records within a response - default is to save entire response as a single record) id-xpath (xpath of unique id for each record, evaluated within the context of each record - required) resumption-xpath (xpath of URL or URLs for subsequent pages of data - default is to harvest only from the initial URL) url-suffix (specifies a common suffix for URLs; useful for specifying an 'API key') retries (specifies a number of times to retry, in the event of any error; default is 3)
+XML namespace prefixes can be bound to namespace URIs using 'xmlns:' parameters.

+Parameters:

+ • xmlns:foo
+      Binds the 'foo' namespace prefix to a namespace URI, for use in the XPath expressions.
+ • directory
+      Location of output files.
+If not specified, the current directory is used.
+ • url
+      Initial URL to harvest from - required.
+ • records-xpath
+      XPath identifying the individual records within a response.
+If not specified, the entire response is saved as a single record.
+ • id-xpath
+      XPath of unique id for each record, evaluated within the context of each record - required.
+ • resumption-xpath
+      XPath of URL or URLs for subsequent pages of data - if not specified only the initial URL will be harvested)
+ • url-suffix
+      Specifies a common suffix for URLs; useful for specifying an 'API key' for some APIs.
+ • retries
+      Specifies a number of times to retry in the event of any error; default is 3

 Example:

-java -jar apiharvester.jar retries=4 url="http://example.com/api?foo=bar" records-xpath="/response/result" id-xpath="concat('record-', @id)" resumption-xpath="concat('/api?foo=bar&page=', /response/@page-number + 1)" url-suffix="&api_key=asdkfjasd"
+java -jar apiharvester.jar retries=4 xmlns:foo="http://example.com/ns/foo" url="http://example.com/api?foo=bar" records-xpath="/foo:response/foo:result" id-xpath="concat('record-', @id)" resumption-xpath="concat('/api?foo=bar&page=', /foo:response/@page-number + 1)" url-suffix="&api_key=asdkfjasd"

 ```